cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 generic encoder/decoder.
 The definition of new tags with this property is NOT RECOMMENDED.

-Note that IANA has allocated tag numbers 65535, 4294967295, and 18446744073709551615 (binary all-ones in 16-bit, 32-bit, and 64-bit),
+IANA allocated tag numbers 65535, 4294967295, and 18446744073709551615 (binary all-ones in 16-bit, 32-bit, and 64-bit).
-as a convenience for implementers that want a single integer to indicate either a specific tag that is present or the absence of a tag (see Section 10 of {{?I-D.bormann-cbor-notable-tags}}).
+These can be used as a convenience for implementers that want a single integer to indicate either that a specific tag that is present, or the absence of a tag.
+That allocation is described in Section 10 of {{?I-D.bormann-cbor-notable-tags}}.
-These tags are therefore not intended to occur in actual CBOR data items;
+These tags are not intended to occur in actual CBOR data items;
-implementations may want to flag such an occurrence as an error.
+implementations may flag such an occurrence as an error.

 Protocols using tag numbers 0 and 1 extend the generic data model ({{cbor-data-models}}) with data items representing points in time;